jakearchibald/jakearchibald.com/static-build/posts/2021/10/cors/index.md

 ## HTTP header opt-in

-The proposal by the Voice Browser Working Group was generalised using HTTP headers, and that became Cross-Origin-Resource-Sharing, or CORS.
+The proposal by the Voice Browser Working Group was generalised using HTTP headers, and that became Cross-Origin Resource Sharing, or CORS.

 ```
 Access-Control-Allow-Origin: *